Anti-bureaucratic revolution: Reduction of Kosovar autonomy (March 1989)

 Azem Vllasi and Kaqusha Jashari, the two top-ranked Kosovo politicians, were replaced in November 1988.
 The Albanian population of Kosovo grew restless, and in February 1989 they engaged in a general strike, particularly manifesting itself in the 1989 Kosovo miners' strike.
 Meanwhile, on February 28, another major rally was held in Belgrade, where the chants "We want weapons" and "Arrest Vllasi" were heard, and three days later, Vllasi was indeed placed under arrest.

 In early 1989, the Assembly of Serbia proposed constitutional amendments which would significantly reduce SAP Kosovo's autonomous status within SR Serbia.
 Notably, the 47th amendment changed the Serbian constitution to require that the Assembly of Serbia only to seek the opinion of the assemblies of the autonomous provinces, instead of having to seek their approval for future constitutional amendments.
 Other controversial amendments allowed the Constitutional Court of Serbia to intervene in constitutional courts of the autonomous provinces before proceedings had concluded in those courts.
 Kosovo Albanians organized large demonstrations against these moves, but in March 1989, preceding a final push for the ratification of constitutional changes in the Assembly of Kosovo, the Yugoslav police rounded up around 240 prominent Kosovo Albanians, apparently selected based on their anti-ratification sentiment, and detained them with complete disregard for due process.

 Albanian representatives in the Assembly of Kosovo were pressured to vote in favor on the matter on 23 March 1989, and with 187 of the 190 members present with, it was declared to have passed by a vote of 175 to 10 along with two abstentions.
 On 28 March the Serbian parliament approved the constitutional changes.

 Gazimestan rally (June 1989)

 The largest rally of all was held at Gazimestan on 28 June 1989, gathering two million according to Politika.

 Failed Ljubljana rally (December 1989)

 When a "Rally of Truth" (Miting resnice) was announced to be held in Ljubljana, SR Slovenia on 1 December 1989, thousands of Milošević supporters who attended street protests around Yugoslavia were planned to arrive to Slovenia's capital.
 However, in an operation named "Action North" (akcija Sever) Slovene police forces prevented it with the help of Croatian police forces, by preventing trains with Milošević supporters pass through Croatia in order to reach Slovenia.

-This action can be considered the first Slovenian defense action against the attacks of the supporters of Milošević, which later led to Slovenia's independence.
+This action can be considered the first Slovenian defense action against the attacks of the supporters of Milošević, which later led to Slovenia's independence after the Ten-Day War.